Amy Buddie, Director of Undergraduate Research

 Current Editorial Board

-Vernesha Brown, Student Editor
+Vernesha Brown, Undergraduate Student Intern

 Vernesha Brown will graduate from Kennesaw State University in Fall 2022 with a Bachelor of Science degree in Public Relations with a minor in Political Science.
 In addition to her internship with the Kennesaw Journal of Undergraduate Research in the Office of Undergraduate Research, she also serves as Vice President of Kennesaw’s Public Relations Student Society of America (PRSSA) chapter and a writer for Her Campus Kennesaw.
 In her spare time, Vernesha enjoys cooking and spending time with family and friends.
 Following graduation, Vernesha hopes to pursue a career in public relations.